Here, we take an in-depth look at the latest monitoring information for Romania.

 Policy design asks whether evidence and research support BIK-related policies and whether systems are in place for monitoring and evaluating those policies.

-- There is currently no system in place at the government level to gather information on children and the digital environment.
+- There is no system in place at the government level to gather information on children and the digital environment.

-High | Medium | Low | Other | |
+High | Medium | Low | Not present | |

 ---|---|---|---|---|